 Limiting the threat

 Though nigh on impossible to stop all infestations of Giant Hogweed, it is possible to reduce its spread and therefore significantly reduce the threat posed by it.
 This is most effectively done by staying vigilant, taking time to learn a little about what the plant looks like and where it is likely to be found.
 The earlier the plant is spotted the quicker it can be dealt with, therefore limiting the chance of a large-scale outbreak.
 The plant looks slightly different throughout each season, therefore it is helpful to know what the plant looks like during its different growth stages.
 During Spring the plant begins to grow and has large, spiky, basal leaves fairly low to the ground.
 This is the ideal time to implement effective control, such as herbicide treatment or excavation and appropriate disposal of soils containing plants and seeds.
 During summer, large stems can be seen with large umbrella-like flower heads.
 During summer the plant is at its most dangerous with the toxic sap being present in the tall stems.
 The plant can still be treated at this stage; however, there is a risk that the seeds have developed and therefore could potentially be dispersed and be able to grow into new plants the following year.
 If treating the plant using herbicide during this stage, ensure that you are as covered up as possible, including the wearing of overalls, face masks and long gloves.
 The plant dies back in the winter leaving in place brittle dead stems and skeletal seed heads.
-Follow this link to read more about Giant Hogweed, including how to control it.
 If you need any further advice, then please contact us.
 We’d be very happy to get involved in any projects where Giant Hogweed needs to be controlled.